Marriage is one of the sacraments of the Orthodox Church.

 What are the requirements to be a Koumbaro or Koumbara?

 In the Greek Orthodox Church, the Koumbaro(a) is the official sponsor for the wedding.
-This means that he or she has to be a Greek Orthodox Christian in good standing.
-Tradition also states that the godparents of the groom and then the bride should be asked first.
-However, people often depart from tradition to select a close friend or sibling.
-Please consult with your priest for more information.
-Your Orthodox priest will provide you with a Letter of Good Standing as proof.
+This means that he or she has to be an Orthodox Christian in good standing.
+Greek cultural tradition holds that the godparents of the groom and then the bride should be asked first, however, departure from this tradition is not uncommon so as to select a close friend or sibling.
+According to the Church canons, an Orthodox Christian who marries outside the Church may not serve as a sponsor at a wedding in the Orthodox Church.
+If you are a member in good standing at another Orthodox Church please have your Orthodox priest provide you with a Letter of Good Standing.
+Please consult with your priest for more information or questions regarding these policies..

 How do I become a Greek Orthodox Christian in good standing?